pjambet/blog/content/posts/go-tcp-server.md

 ## A Server that doesn't do much

+We're going to build our server step by step, let's start with the "TCP server" part.

 The following is a server that accepts connections, echoes back to the client what it received and keeps doing that until the client disconnects.

 It's mainly copied from [this blog post][concurrent-tcp-server-go] by Mihalis Tsoukalos, with some modifications.